 "We're sure this is Spock, right?"
 Chapel asked, another giggle working its way loose despite her best efforts to try to control herself.
-She reached out, touched a warm, rigid back.
+She reached out and touched a warm, rigid back.
 Only Spock could be that much of a tightass in this situation.
 "Yep, it's Spock."

 "I will attribute your behavior to the effects of the drug," Spock said, almost sourly as the beacon sputtered and he disappeared again.

 His hand tightened on her wrist and she realized her tone had been a long way from professional.

 She shot another look at Kirk and saw that he was laughing.
 She stuck her tongue out at him.
 He returned the gesture, then slowly licked across his lips, his expression becoming intense.
 Desire shot through her.